catpea/catpea-project/database/furkies-purrkies/poem-1195/index.md

 That on the first day, the campers were bringing towels, to the restroom area, which made me wonder if there were showers.

-As the sun went down, like the raccoons I was,
-I silently tiptoes to the litte building…
+As the sun went down, I put my raccoon hat on, and silently tiptoed to the interesting little building…

 As I wasn’t sure if the Jack Pine Wildebeests, were allowed to take showers.

-And in no time I was enjoying a hot long shower, that probably used up all the hot ware.
+And in no time I was enjoying a hot long shower, that probably used up all the hot water.

-Since not once in my life had I been that clean before, certainly not by stealing a hot shower.
+Not once in my life had I been that clean before, certainly not by stealing a hot shower.

 All the local mosquitoes, immediately, fell, in a fragrant mist of deadly deed that I whipped out of my fanny pack - I was expecting them.

-Now smelling of sophistication, irish soap, and pinetrees, that the bugspray pine scent cleverly mixed into the bug spray.
+Now smelling of sophistication, irish soap, and pinetrees, that the bug spray people cleverly added to the deadly broth.

 I made my way back,
 [that’s were I ran into that darn owl][2].